What Causes Uneven Skin Tone?

 How does vitamin C help with uneven skin tone?
 This antioxidant is a brightening agent that helps inhibit melanin production and fade those pesky dark spots on the skin.

-Add It to Your Routine: One of the best ways to add vitamin C to your daily routine is in the form of a serum.
-A vitamin C serum works hard to visibly lighten discoloration and brighten up your skin.
+Add It to Your Routine: One of the best ways to add vitamin C to your daily routine is through a skincare product like a serum or face masque.
+Our Brighten Up, Sunshine clay masque contains vitamin C to visibly lighten discoloration and brighten skin while gently exfoliating with the help of fine coconut shell granules.

 Interested in getting vitamin C in more ways than one?
 Eat more of it!
 Citrus fruits like oranges, lemons, and grapefruits are rich in vitamin C.